privatenumber/build-this-branch/README.md

 $ git push
 ```

-However, this will not yield the same exact output as `npm publish`:
+However, this will not yield the same exact output as `npm publish` because:
-- There might be distribution files outside of `dist` (eg. multiple files at the package root). _build-this-branch_ uses [npm-packlist](https://github.com/npm/npm-packlist) —the same library `npm publish` uses—to detect publish files dictated by `package.json#files` and `.npmignore`.
+- There can be missing distribution files (eg. multiple files at the package root). _build-this-branch_ uses [npm-packlist](https://github.com/npm/npm-packlist) —the same library `npm publish` uses—to detect publish files specified via `package.json#files` and `.npmignore`.
 - Irrelevant files are committed (eg. source files).
 This can slow down installation or even interfere with the library behavior.
 For example, if your project has development configuration files, they can accidentally be read by the dependent.

 ### What does this script do?